- Search The Registry

-The first one was titled, “What Citizens Can Do to Help Ensure Safe Streets.”
+The first one was titled “What Citizens Can Do to Help Ensure Safe Streets.”
 In her trademark southern accent, Mrs. Johnson told the women invited to the event that it was a “grim subject for a pleasant meeting like this.”
-The reaction to Mrs. Johnson and the three women speakers who followed seemed to only make Kitt visibly nervous and agitated guests all the more upset.
-Waving her hand so she could speak, while Mrs. Johnson told her “Eartha, you will be able to speak.”
+The reaction to Mrs. Johnson and the three women speakers who followed seemed only to make Kitt visibly nervous and agitated guests all the more upset.
+Waving her hand so she could speak, Mrs. Johnson told her, “Eartha, you will be able to speak.”
 When she did, the actress rose and unwound a monologue aimed at the First Lady and criticizing the President’s Vietnam War policy: